-Being released from the expectations of high school, college, and worldly work, participants in the New Horizons Gap Year Program will have a rare opportunity to live a spacious life and develop an ever-widening sense of self.
-Surrounded by a supportive and uplifting community, they will be encouraged to breathe more deeply and ponder more expansively.
+Participants in the New Horizons Gap Year Program will have a rare opportunity to live a spacious life and develop an ever-widening sense of self.
+Surrounded by supportive and uplifting instructors and community, both online and in-person, they will be encouraged to breathe more deeply and ponder more expansively.

-Students will explore both ancient wisdom traditions and contemporary philosophies of consciousness, and establish a daily routine of spiritual practice (sadhana).
-In doing so, they will endeavor to discover their unique dharma and regularly employ practical approaches to actualizing their work in the world.
+Participants will explore ancient wisdom traditions and contemporary philosophies of consciousness that help establish a daily routine of spiritual practice (sadhana).
+In doing so, they will develop more focus, inner peace, intuition and lasting success and happiness, learning to regularly employ practical approaches to actualizing their work in the world.

-Over the course of nine months, students in the New Horizons Gap Year Program will investigate all facets of the universal human endeavor through immersion-based study and applications of concepts found in field of Health and Wellness, Sustainable Living Skills, World Cultures and Consciousness, Small Community Living, Inspirational Arts, Conscious Entrepreneurship, and Nature Studies.
+Over the course of nine months, participants in the New Horizons Gap Year Program will investigate all facets of the universal human endeavor through immersion-based study and applications of concepts found in field of Health and Wellness, World Cultures and Consciousness, Small Community Living, Inspirational Arts, Conscious Leadership, and Nature Studies.

-Ultimately, through intentional daily living practices and unique transformative experiences, students will become what they study—cooperative community members, sustainable builders, creative writers, world travelers, naturalists, compassionate leaders, meditators, innovative business owners, and spiritually realized adults.
+Ultimately, through intentional daily living practices and unique transformative experiences, students will become what they study—cooperative community members; alternative healers; sustainable builders, creative writers, world travelers, naturalists, compassionate leaders, meditators, innovative business owners, and spiritually realized adult learners.